Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 2: Monopoli

-On day two, start your morning in the city of Monopoli — our favorite town in Puglia!
+On day two, we drove to the city of Monopoli — one of our favorite towns in Puglia!
 Less than an hour away from Bari and Ostuni, it’s a great spot for a day trip, with a beautiful coast and lively historic center.
 And, although we didn’t do this ourselves, we think it would also be a great place to stay overnight on your Puglia itinerary.

 A woman sits on a dock overlooking a harbor in Monopoli Italy with small blue fishing boats.
 A place you must visit on your 10-day puglia itinerary.

-The town has a much more local feel to it than some of the other places in Puglia.
-Watch as fishermen bring in their catch of the day in the harbor — Porto Antico, our favorite spot — and locals chat with each other on the street.
+The town has a much more local feel to it than some of the other places we visited in Puglia.
+Our favorite spot was Porto Antico, the harbor area where fishermen bring in their catch of the day.

 Our Puglia tips in your Google Maps?
 We made it easier for you!
 All our tips: favourite to do's, restaurants, hikes, secret spots & more in Google Maps!